MaLuns/hexo-theme-async/docs/en/guide/index.md

 Such as:

-The complete configuration of the topic schema is as follows
+The complete configuration of the theme schema is as follows

 ```yaml
 theme: